 Treating a pilonidal cyst infection

 Most pilonidal cysts are left alone.
-But if a cyst becomes infected, treatment is needed.
+But if a cyst becomes infected or inflamed, treatment is needed.
 It may include the following:

 Incision and drainage.
 If needed, the cyst is cut open, and pus and other infected material is allowed to drain.